nathansayphrarath/ServiceCounter/README.md

 # ServiceCounter

-This is an app that customers will use for the WACTC Garage.
+This is the code that I have made for the WACTC Garage.